-In case you don’t have enough SEO-related acronyms to keep track of, here’s another one: YMYL.
+In case you don’t have enough SEO-related acronyms to keep track of, here’s one more: YMYL.

 That stands for “Your Money or Your Life.”

-In this article, I’ll go over YMYL pages and explain how to rank for them.
+In this article, I’ll go over what you need to know about YMYLpages and how to rank for them.

 What Are YMYL Pages?

-In spite of the “M” in the acronym, YMYL pages are about more than just money.
+In spite of the “M” in the acronym, YMYL sites are about more than just money.

 According to Google, any page including content that can affect someone’s health, happiness, safety, or financial stability is a YMYL page.